 Get Your Timing Down

-Successful fishermen, catfish or not, know how to time correctly.
+Timing is critical when looking to catch catfish in a river or lake.
 The perfect time for getting a catch is when the sun is going down.
-This is because catfish have a clearer vision in low light and therefore set out actively to hunt at that time.
-As they are aggressively hunting, you are in a better position to lure them to your bait.
+Catfish have a clearer vision in low light and, therefore, come out to hunt when darkness is setting in.
+As they are aggressively hunting, you would be in a better position to lure them to your bait.

 Use One Rod at a Time